Easy Homemade Burrito Bowl is a simplified version of Chipotle's Burrito Bowls. Save time and money with this vibrant, fresh, and fabulous recipe!

 Start by making the seasoning mix you’ll need for both the chicken and black beans, including chili powder, garlic powder, onion powder, salt, cayenne pepper, cumin, and oregano.

-Next, pound 1lb chicken breasts, about 2 large chicken breasts, into an even thickness.
-I usually lay my chicken on a meat-only cutting board then cover with Glad Press’n’Seal and give them a few good whacks with a rolling pin until they’re the same thickness throughout.
+Next, pound 1lb chicken breasts, about 2 large chicken breasts, to an even thickness.
+I lay my chicken on a meat-only cutting board then cover with Glad Press’n’Seal and give them a few good whacks with a rolling pin or meat mallet until they’re the same thickness throughout.

 Grill the chicken for 3-4 minutes a side over medium-high heat then let rest for at least 5 minutes before chopping and setting aside.
 Chicken = done!